Palatine Nos. 26–63

-Fourteen units were made by Keßler (Maschinenfabrik Esslingen) and four by Maffei.
+Four units were made by Maffei in 1853, and fourteen by Keßler (Maschinenfabrik Esslingen) between 1855 and 1864.
 The Maffei locomotives had the regulator housing in the middle of the boiler, a larger smokebox than those from Keßler, a smooth vertical boiler and steam chest arranged over the cylinder.
-The locomotives were equipped with Type 3 T 5 tender.
+The locomotives were equipped with Type 3 T 5.7 tender.

-In 1925 the first example of the series, PFALZ was replicated in the Weiden repair shop.
+In 1925 the third example of the series, number 28 PFALZ was replicated in the Weiden repair shop.
 This replica is now on loan from the Nuremberg Transport Museum in the Neustadt/Weinstrasse Railway Museum.